BienNg/chatter/docs/EMOJI_SYSTEM_GUIDE.md

 ## Overview

-The Chatter emoji system provides a rich, user-friendly way to add emojis to messages with advanced features like categorization, search, usage tracking, and contextual suggestions.
+The Chatter emoji system provides a rich, user-friendly way to add emojis to messages with advanced features like categorization, search, and usage tracking.

 ## Features